dakrone/lein-bikeshed/README.md

 Checking whether you keep up with your docstrings.
 10/12 [83.33%] functions have docstrings.
 Use -v to list functions without docstrings")")))

+Checking for arguments colliding with clojure.core functions.
+#'bikeshed.core/colliding-arguments: 'map', 'first' are colliding with core functions
 ```

 ## Options